Client vs. Server Side Execution

 Secondly, users do not need to configure any of those devices on desired capabilities, but all can be done with Device Group creation and configuration by dragging and dropping desired devices into your device groups.
 This eliminates the variety of errors that typically came with configuring devices in script.

-Also, all test runs are now easy to monitor through real-time views at Testdroid Cloud/Privatecloud.
+Also, all test runs are now easy to monitor through real-time views at Bitbar Testing/Private cloud.
 At a glance, you will see how test runs are doing, get instant feedback on failures, and possibility to maintain all test results (screenshots, logs, performance stats etc.) and file assets under your projects.